alexandergustafssonflink/wo/README.md

 It was built with great help from [Express.js](https://github.com/expressjs/express), [RhinoCompute](https://github.com/mcneel/compute.rhino3d), [three.js](https://github.com/mrdoob/three.js/) and [Contentful](https://www.contentful.com/).

+### INSTALLATION

+-- Download the project --

+1. Go to the root folder of the project
+2. Check version of node by writing node -v in the terminal.
+You will need a version that is 14.0 or newer.
+3. Write npm install in the terminal.
+    (the dependencies should be installed)
+4. Start the project by writing node index.js in the terminal.
+5. The project will start and the page should be available in the browser at localhost:3000.
+    (If you wish to change the port you do it by changing the PORT value in the .env-file.)

 ### ADD A NEW MODEL

 1. Add the gh-file to the project folder called “Models”.
 Save the name of the file for later.